 Childhood rhabdomyosarcoma is a cancer that forms in muscle tissue.
 It is the most common type of soft tissue sarcoma in children and can begin in many places in the body.
+About 350 new cases are diagnosed in the United States each year.

 There are three main types of rhabdomyosarcoma: embryonal, which occurs most often in the head and neck area or in the genital or urinary organs; alveolar, which occurs most often in the arms or legs, chest, abdomen, genital organs, or anal area; and anaplastic, which is rare in children.